 Former CNN Medical Correspondent Andrew Holtz is an independent journalist based in Portland, Oregon.
 He is the author of three books that compare TV depictions of health care to reality: “The Medical Science of House, M.D.”
 (2006), “The Real Grey’s Anatomy” (2010) and “House M.D. vs. Reality” (2011).
 Holtz wrote an award-winning series of columns on medicine in the media for Oncology Times.
 A series of videos he did on health news and understanding health research and health care are archived here.
 Holtz was a member of the board of directors of the Association of Health Care Journalists for more than a decade.
 He was board President from 2000-2004.
 He has a BA from Stanford and a Master’s in Public Health from Portland State.

-Sally James is a freelance writer about science and medicine in Seattle.
-She also volunteers on behalf of health and science literacy.
-She was president of the Northwest Science Writers Association, and won a fellowship to the National Library of Medicine from the Association of Health Care Journalists.
+Sally James is a Seattle-based freelance writer who covers science and medicine.
+Her recent topics include: nanotechnology, the microbiome, citizen-science research and immunotherapy.
+She was president of the Northwest Science Writers Association, and is a volunteer moderator for the National Association of Science Writers.
+She won a fellowship to the National Library of Medicine from the Association of Health Care Journalists.
+She has worked for clients including the Group Health Research Institute, Seattle Cancer Care Alliance and the University of Washington schools of nursing, engineering and computer science.
+She blogs at http://www.seattlesciencewriter.com.

-Dr. Kutner is a tenured Professor of Medicine in the Division of General Internal Medicine at the University of Colorado School of Medicine and is the Head of the Division of General Internal Medicine.
+Dr. Kutner is a tenured Professor of Medicine in the Division of General Internal Medicine at the University of Colorado School of Medicine and is the Chief Medical Officer of University of Colorado Hospital.
 Following residency in Internal Medicine at the University of California, San Francisco, Dr. Kutner completed a National Research Service Award Primary Care Fellowship and a Geriatrics Fellowship at the University of Colorado Health Sciences Center.
-She has established and directs the Population-based Palliative Care Research Network (PoPCRN) a research network of organizations that provide hospice/palliative care and is co-Director of the newly formed Palliative Care Research Cooperative (PCRC), a palliative care clinical trials cooperative group.
+She has established and co-directs the Palliative Care Research Cooperative (PCRC), a palliative care clinical trials cooperative group.
 Dr. Kutner’s research focuses on improving care for persons with serious advanced illness.
-She has particularly emphasized studies related to symptom management and to caregiver support.
-She is recipient of Robert Wood Johnson Generalist Physician Faculty Scholars Program and Paul Beeson Physician Faculty Scholars in Aging Research Awards, and research funding from the National Center for Complementary and Alternative Medicine, the National Cancer Institute, the National Institutes on Aging and the National Institute for Nursing Research.
+She has particularly emphasized studies related to symptom management, caregiver support, and medication use near the end of life.
+She is recipient of Robert Wood Johnson Generalist Physician Faculty Scholars Program and Paul Beeson Physician Faculty Scholars in Aging Research Awards, and research funding from the National Center for Complementary and Alternative Medicine, the National Cancer Institute, the National Institutes on Aging, the National Institute for Nursing Research, and the Agency for Healthcare Research and Quality.
 She developed and attends on the palliative care consultation service at the University of Colorado Hospital.

 Trudy Lieberman, a journalist for more than 40 years, is a contributing editor to the Columbia Journalism Review where she blogs about health care and retirement.
 She had a long career at Consumer Reports specializing in insurance, health care and health care financing.
 She was also the director of the Center for Consumer Health Choices at Consumers Union.
 She has won many journalism awards, including two National Magazine Awards, 10 National Press Club Awards, five Society of Professional Journalists Deadline Club Awards, a John J. McCloy Fellowship to study health care in Germany, a Joan Shorenstein Fellowship from Harvard University to study media coverage of medical technology, an honorary doctorate of humane letters from the University of Nebraska, and three Fulbright Fellowships.
 She is the author of five books including Slanting the Story the Forces That Shape the News and the Consumer Reports Guide to Health Services for Seniors, which was named by Library Journal as one of the best consumer health books for 2000.
 She has taught at the Graduate School of Journalism of City University of New York; the Science, Health and Environmental Reporting Program at New York University; Columbia University; Case Western Reserve University; SUNY New Paltz; and at the University of Nebraska.
 Lieberman served five years as the president of the Association of Health Care Journalists and fourteen years on the board of directors.